 Divide the labour

-Include your spouse, children, and toddlers into the chores.
+Include your spouse, children, and toddlers in the chores.
 Age-appropriate chores teach work ethic, co-operation and teamwork.
 When the tasks are divided, everyone will have more time to spend with each other.
 When one person in the household tends to do most of the housework, resentment and feelings of unappreciation build.

 Focus on what the other person is saying and feeling